Bariqa-Anwar/ROBOTICS-BOOK/docs/introduction/python-env.md

 python3 --version
 ```

-If Python 3.10+ is not installed, you might need to install it:
+If Python 3.10+ is not installed, you might need to install it :

 ```bash
 sudo apt update